Best Boot Knife Reviews in 2024: Top 5 Models

 Legality

-You think first whether carrying a boot knife in public in your state is legal.
-Some countries adopt boot knives as self-defense tools and let you keep them in public.
-Others do not allow you such freedom.
-Even those that do, fix set limits on blade length.
+You think first whether carrying knives in public in your state is legal.
+Some countries adopt boot knives as self-defense tools.
+Plus, they allow you to keep them in public.

 Weight